Dick Durbin: Family

 Durbin and his wife Loretta have had three children, Christine, Jennifer and Paul.
 After several weeks in the hospital with complications due to a congenital heart condition, Christine died on November 1, 2008, at age 40.

-As of 2017, according to OpenSecrets.org, Durbin's net worth was more than $1.9 million.
+As of 2023, according to CAKnowledge.com, Durbin's net worth is $10 million.
+In June 2024, Durbin underwent a hip replacement surgery.

 Conflict of interest issues

 Durbin's wife was a lobbyist, and it was reported by the Chicago Tribune in 2014 that some of her "clients have received federal funding promoted by [Durbin]".
 In addition to announcing the award of monies to ten clients of his wife's lobbying firm, these conflicts included her lobbying firm receiving a one-year contract with a housing nonprofit group around the time Durbin went to bat for the organization; a state university receiving funds through an earmark by Durbin when his wife was its lobbyist; and Durbin arranging federal money for a public health nonprofit when his wife was seeking state support for the same group.
 The Durbins maintain that they try to avoid conflicts of interest.